 - Hold down the command key and press I

 - In the application details window that appears, check the box to 'Prevent App Nap'

 FAQ: When using the Remote Desktop Connection app in Full Screen, Alt+Tab does not switch between Windows

-This is the default behavior of the Citrix Receiver.
-In order to change this behavior you must have the permissions to edit the Registry on your computer.
-To change this behavior:
+This is the default behaviour of the Citrix Receiver.
+In order to change this behaviour you must have the permissions to edit the Registry on your computer.
+To change this behaviour:

 regeditand change the following key:

 - Or for 64-bit OS:

 HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Citrix\ICA Client\Engine\Lockdown Profiles\All Regions\Lockdown\Virtual Channels\Keyboard